Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Task-and-motion planning (TAMP)

-In this section, we describe the \textit{Motion Planner} of the proposed TAMP framework for multi-robot setups.
-For each robot $R_j$, the planner receives the optimized task sequence $\mathcal{T}_j$ from the \textit{Task Planner}.
-The corresponding object poses $\mathbf{x}_i$ (Equation~\ref{eq:object_representation}) are extracted and transformed from the camera coordinate frame into the robot’s reference frame.
-Based on these task targets, the \textit{Motion Planner} computes feasible trajectories by addressing two key requirements: (i) \textbf{optimal path generation}, achieved via a Learning-from-Demonstration (LfD) approach that biases the sampling process toward expert-like trajectories, and (ii) \textbf{collision avoidance}, ensuring safe execution in multi-robot and cluttered environments.
+In this section, we describe the motion component of the proposed TAMP framework for multi-robot setups.
+For each robot $R_j$, the planner receives the optimized task sequence $\mathcal{T}_j$ from the task layer together with the latest scene state.
+The corresponding object poses $\mathbf{x}_i$ (from Equation~\ref{eq:object_representation}) are extracted and transformed from the camera coordinate frame into the robot’s reference frame.
+Based on these task targets, the motion layer computes feasible trajectories by addressing two key requirements: (i) offline/predictive path generation, achieved via a Learning-from-Demonstration (LfD) approach that biases the sampling process toward expert-like trajectories, and (ii) online/reactive collision handling, ensuring safe execution in multi-robot and cluttered environments.